callstack/react-native-builder-bob/README.md

 The name of the folder with the source code which should be compiled.
 The folder should include an `index` file.

+#### `output`

+The name of the folder where the compiled files should be output to.
+It will contain separate folder for each target.

 #### `exclude`

 Glob pattern to be used while filtering the unnecessary files.
 Defaults to `'**/{__tests__,__fixtures__,__mocks__}/**'` if you don't specify it.